 Completing research on regulatory issues as specified by the Treasurer or the Secretary of the Department of Treasury and Finance

 The Treasurer or Secretary request specific advice from the Commissioner on regulatory issues or other matters.

 Convening the Regulators’ Forum

 The Commissioner chairs and convenes the Regulators’ Forum.
 This is a regular meeting which brings together the leaders of Victoria’s largest regulators and relevant departmental staff.
 The Forum is an important vehicle through which best practice can be shared.
 Guest speakers of interest to regulators are regularly invited to attend.

 Advising the Government on competitive neutrality and investigating complaints

 The Victorian Government supports competitive neutrality between government-owned and private enterprises providing the same service.
 The OCBR’s role is to undertake competitive neutrality investigations under the oversight and direction of the Commissioner.
 Where a complaint is made, the Commissioner decides whether an investigation is necessary; if it is, the Commissioner completes the investigation and advises the government-owned business on any actions needed to ensure compliance with the Competitive Neutrality Policy.

 Anna Cronin is Victoria's first Commissioner for Better Regulation, appointed by the Victorian Government in 2015.
 In June 2018, the Victorian Government appointed her as Red Tape Commissioner as well.

-Anna graduated from the Australian National University in economics and econometrics and started her career as an economist in the Bureau of Agricultural Economics, and (what is now) the Productivity Commission.
+Anna graduated from the Australian National University in economics and started her career as an economist in the Bureau of Agricultural Economics, and (what is now) the Productivity Commission.
 She has been closely involved in policy development for 25 years from diverse perspectives, including as CEO of the National Farmers’ Federation, as the senior bureaucrat responsible for major project approvals in the Western Australian Government’s State Development department and as Chief of Staff to two Premiers in the Victorian Government.